Atsuhito-Fukuda/FAMICOM_EMU/README.md

 An NES emulator written in C and a little C++.

-Only Super Mario Bros. has been tested to run (and have issues).
+Only Super Mario Bros. has been tested to run.

 This was written as a hobby and audio quality is really bad.